 Are you the type who sits down at your computer at 10:30 p.m. to start surfing the web?
 Or decides to engage in a massive spring cleaning right before bed?
 Or claims to be a night owl who is just getting started when the sun goes down?
 These are all common traits for adults with ADD/ADHD.
+This article will walk you through proper sleep hygiene for Adult ADD.

 Getting a good night’s sleep aids proper functioning in all adults, but especially in adults with ADD/ADHD.
 Recent science has evolved our understanding of sleep, putting the goal at approximately eight hours per night, but also acknowledging that any amount of uninterrupted sleep helps, such as a nap or waking up in the night but going back to sleep.
 In each sleep cycle, a person needs to go through all five stages of sleep to feel rested.
 However, when people sleep for only a few hours or constantly wake up, they miss out on that last stage of sleep.
 (Check out Health and Ambition's article on sleep hygiene to understand the importance of REM sleep for mental health).